ai-mg/ai-mg/README.md

 ## 🚀 About Me

 AI Engineer and Full Stack Developer with a strong foundation in computational modeling and data analysis.
 Leveraging my PhD experience in computational Astrophysics and analyzing space mission data, I now apply those analytical and programming skills to AI/ML and web development challenges.
-I specialize in developing end-to-end applications that combine robust backend systems with intuitive frontend experiences.
+I love tackling complex problems and creating innovative solutions that make a difference.

 - 📖 Currently working on: [WortWizard](https://mnemonics.pages.dev/) with [Keith](https://github.com/zan-keith) - An AI-powered language learning platform
 - 🤖 Pursuing: Master's in AI at Johannes Kepler University